The Non-Obvious Guide To Small Business Marketing

 ABOUT THE BOOK:

-Many business guidebooks treat you like a dummy or an idiot.
-Some even say so on the cover.
+Most business guidebooks treat you like a dummy or an idiot.
 Not this one.
-This is a short and easy-to-listen-to guidebook filled with useful, no bullshit, only-what-you-need-to-know, immediately actionable advice for marketing your business or startup.
+This is a short and easy-to-read guidebook filled with useful, no bullshit, only-what-you-need-to-know, immediately actionable advice for marketing your business or startup.
 The book focuses on the most common small business marketing challenges, including:

 Within these pages you’ll get the answers to some of the most frequently asked questions about how to promote your business like these.
-Along the way, you’ll learn how to fit your entire marketing strategy on a single page, what it takes to create a tagline that people remember, how to buy advertising at a fraction of the “sticker price”, why some customers remain loyal while others leave as soon as they get a better deal, and the number-one most important thing about branding that most small businesses forget.
+Along the way, you’ll learn how to fit your entire marketing strategy on a single page, what it takes to create a tagline that people remember, how to buy advertising at a fraction of the “sticker price,” why some customers remain loyal while others leave as soon as they get a better deal, and the #1 most important thing about branding that most small businesses forget.

 Inspired by real life conversations and experiences with hundreds of small business owners and entrepreneurs, this is the rare guide that will skip all the useless definitions, avoid the fluff and cut right to the point to give you the real-life advice you need to hear with an irreverent “non-obvious” perspective you deserve.
 From downloadable one page guides to real life stories and examples, this guide will give you the inspiration and tools to put together a winning marketing strategy to grow your business – no matter how much you know about marketing already.

 Rohit Bhargava, is the Wall Street Journal best selling author of six business books.
 He spent 15 years leading brand strategy and marketing for some of the largest companies in the world before leaving to start two successful small businesses with his wife, Chhavi.
 Rohit is invited to speak around the world on marketing strategy and writes a popular marketing blog which has inspired millions of readers to reinvent the way they think about marketing.